startinglinevc/Overview/README.md

 * [Our Quarterly LP Letters](https://github.com/startinglinevc/Overview/blob/master/Quarterly%20Letters.md)

 ## What We Invest In
-Starting Line is a thematic early stage venture capital fund focused on investing in consumer marketplaces, services and products that are cheaper and better, improve access for the 99% + as well as the software infrastructure that enables it.
+Starting Line is a thematic early stage venture capital fund focused on investing in a variety of emerging categories including consumer AI, consumer health/longevity, Gen Alpha/Gen Z, consumer mobile, consumer fintech, consumer marketplaces as well as the infrastructure that support them.

-We, like many Americans, were struck by the November 2016 elections and it was one of the inspirations behind the founding of this platform.
-Technology has the potential to democratize access to information, wealth and opportunity; however, over the past decade, the gap between the 1% and the 99% has widened substantially.
-We invest where we see opportunities to make products and services available to a broad range of Americans - not build incremental services for the affluent.

-We do not invest in enterprise software nor affluence or luxury focused products (unless they are substantially more affordable than their peers).
+We fundamentally believe that the intersection of great founders, great products, and emerging trends can create generational companies.
+We back only the most ambitious dreamers but we're not scared of markets that appear small today if we believe that can grow quickly and immensely.

 ## The Checks We Write
-We are a first check venture capital fund, meaning that we aim to anchor true seed rounds with check sizes ranging from $750,000 - $2,000,000 in rounds ranging from $1 - $6M.
-Our sweet spot within that range is leading $1-1.25M into a $2.5M seed round.
+We are a first check venture capital fund, meaning that we aim to anchor true seed rounds with check sizes ranging from $500,000 - $1,500,000 in rounds ranging from $750K - $5M.
+Our sweet spot within that range is leading $750K-1.25M into a $2.5M seed round.

 We typically write our largest check in a Company's first round, though we do retain reserves for all portfolio investments.